galessalazar/lashed.up.beauty/README.md

 # Lashed Up Beauty - Online Lash Booking App

-Lashed Up Beauty is a web application that allows clients to seamlessly book lash appointments while giving lash technicians an efficient way to manage bookings.
+Lashed Up Beauty is a web application that allows clients to book lash appointments while giving lash technicians an efficient way to manage bookings.
 Built with a React frontend and a MongoDB backend, this app ensures a smooth and responsive user experience.

 ## Installation
 #### Clone the Repository